tomoconnor/gofhss/README.md

   If enabled, messages are prefixed with a timestamp.
 The server checks that the message timestamp is within an acceptable window to mitigate replay attacks.

-Absolutely — here's a clean, thoughtful **Acceptable Use** section you can add to your README.
-It's designed to set ethical expectations, reduce your liability, and discourage abuse while staying friendly and transparent:

----

 ## 🛡️ Acceptable Use

 This software is provided **for educational and research** only.